BlockchainCommons/XID-Quickstart/tutorials/03-creating-self-attestations.md

 ### Step 1: Create an Attestation Key

 Every attestation, even a self-attestation should be signed.
 Viewers have to know who is behind a claim and that the claim hasn't been changed since that person agreed to it.
 You could sign attestations with the signing key of your XID.
 However, that's your XID inception key, and it's powerful: it can modify your identity.
 Using it for routine signing increases exposure risk.
-For that reason you want to create new attestation keys that can be rotated or revoked without affecting your core identity.
+For that reason, you want to create new attestation keys that can be rotated or revoked without affecting your core identity.
 ```
 ATTESTATION_PRVKEYS=$(envelope generate prvkeys --signing ed25519)
 ATTESTATION_PUBKEYS=$(envelope generate pubkeys "$ATTESTATION_PRVKEYS")
 ```

-> :book: **What Are Attestation Key?**: Attestation keys are dedicated signing key for making attestations that are registered in your XID to link them to your core identity.
+> :book: **What Are Attestation Key?**: Attestation keys are dedicated signing key for making attestations.

 ### Step 2: Register Attestation Key in XID

 For Ben to verify attestations came from BRadvoc8, the attestation public key must be in the XID.
-You also should embed the private key (encrypted) so Amira can sign attestations without managing separate key files.
-This is done with the `xid key add`, which is very similar yo the `xid resolution add` function that you used in the last tutorial.
+You also should embed the private key (encrypted) so that Amira can sign attestations without managing separate key files.
+This is done with the `xid key add` command, which is very similar yo the `xid resolution add` function that you used in the last tutorial.

-> :warning: **XID FUNCTIONS ONLY!** If you're familiar with Gordian Envelope, you'll know that you can freely add assertions to the envelope.
-Though XID is built on envelope, it's intended to be a much more structured format, with all content always in carefully structured places such as `derferenceVia`, `key`, `provenance`, and other subjects that you'll meet in future tutorials.
-You should always expect to use `envelope xid` commands when working with the core XID structure (though you may place less structured content under certain subjects, such as the `edge` that we'll meet in the next chapter).

 ```
 PASSWORD="your-password-from-previous-tutorials"